History of Olympic Peninsula timeline to 1900.

 1824: The Americans counter the British with another joint occupancy treaty, this time with Russia, which agreed to move north of the 49th parallel into territory that was claimed by Britain.
 This left the Strait of Juan de Fuca with two rivals for ownership until the Oregon Treaty of 1846.

-1826: The Hudson’s Bay Company establishes Fort Vancouver on the Columbia River.
+1826: The Hudson’s Bay Company establishes Fort Vancouver on the North shore of Columbia River.

 1828, July: Chief Factor Dr. John McLoughlin of The Hudson’s Bay Company at Fort Vancouver sends an expedition of 60 men under Chief Trader Alexander McLeod to punish the S’Klallam, who were accused of murdering five company men and kidnapping a woman on Hood Canal.
 The expedition attacks a S’Klallam village at the portage at Indian Island and then meets the ship Cadboro at Port Townsend.
 The Cadboro sails to Dungeness Bay, anchors in front of a village and begins negotiating for the release of the woman.
 The village is shelled by cannon fire and burned by a landing party that destroys 46 canoes.
 Twenty-seven Klallam including women and children are killed.
 The kidnapped woman is returned to the Cadboro three days later.
 On their return voyage, the Cadboro burns a S’Klallam house at Port Townsend that was reported to be over 200 paces in length.
 The expedition is criticized as excessive by the Hudson’s Bay Company.
 As a result, McLeod is not made chief factor.